-The amortized cost and estimated fair value of investment securities at September 30, 2021, by contractual maturity, are shown below.
-The expected life of mortgage-backed securities will differ from contractual maturities because borrowers may have the right to call or prepay the underlying mortgage loans with or without call or prepayment penalties.
+The amortized cost and fair value of investment securities at September 30, 2022, by contractual maturity, are shown below.
+Expected maturities may differ from contractual maturities if borrowers have the right to call or prepay obligations with or without call or prepayment penalties.
+Securities not due at a single date are shown separately.